Our impact

 The combined Gross Value Added (GVA) attributed by the impact study to NIAB’s potential contribution to vineyards at UK level over 10 years was £101 million.

-NIAB has been involved in the British wine industry since 2015 when it recognised the rapid growth taking place in the sector, and the need for R&D to support this growth.
-A research vineyard was planted at East Malling in 2015, followed in 2016 by the establishment of a consortium of NIAB and leading UK vineyards to fund and co-ordinate R&D support to the sector.
+Niab has been involved in the British wine industry since 2015 when it recognised the rapid growth taking place in the sector, and the need for R&D to support this growth.
+A research vineyard was planted at East Malling in 2015, followed in 2016 by the establishment of a consortium of Niab and leading UK vineyards to fund and co-ordinate R&D support to the sector.

-NIAB’s research covers growing systems and resource-use efficiency, genetic improvement and pest and disease control.
-Compared with the average UK vineyard yields of between 4.4 and 5.9 t/ha, NIAB is demonstrating what is possible under conditions in the UK through improved management and growing systems.
+Niab’s research covers growing systems and resource-use efficiency, genetic improvement and pest and disease control.
+Compared with the average UK vineyard yields of between 4.4 and 5.9 t/ha, Niab is demonstrating what is possible under conditions in the UK through improved management and growing systems.

-As the UK wine industry adopts NIAB’s methods, the productivity of this rapidly expanding sector will increase.
+As the UK wine industry adopts Niab’s methods, the productivity of this rapidly expanding sector will increase.

 Legume pre-breeding